fastify/website/docs/Hooks.md

 ```

 ## Scope
+<a name="scope"></a>

 Except for [onClose](#onclose), all hooks are encapsulated.
-This means that you can decide where your hooks should run by using `register` as explained in the [plugins guide](Plugins-Guide.md).
+This means that you can decide where your hooks should run by using `register` as explained in the [plugins guide](./Plugins-Guide.md).
 If you pass a function, that function is bound to the right Fastify context and from there you have full access to the Fastify API.

 ```js
 fastify.addHook('onRequest', function (request, reply, done) {